Ochiengmorris/better-auth-starter/README.md

 ### Adding OAuth Providers

 1. Add provider credentials to `.env.local`
-2. Configure the provider in your Better Auth configuration
+2. Configure the provider in your Better Auth configuration (Already done for you)
-3. Add the provider button to your login page
+3. Add the provider button to your login page (Already done for you)

 ### Setting Up Google OAuth